radian-software/selectrum/README.md

   `find-file`, the canonical representation of each candidate is its absolute path on the filesystem.

+Besides, we have:

+* `selectrum-candidate-display-right-margin`: if this property is presented, its value is displayed at the right margin after the candidate.
+Currently Selectrum doesn't make use of this property.
+It can be used to display supplementary information in user-defined commands.

 Note that sorting, filtering, and highlighting is done on the standard values of candidates, before any of these text properties are handled.